This Charming Beach Town in Portugal Has Dolphin Cruises, National Park Beaches, and Legendary Fried Seafood

 Photo courtesy of Charity De Souza

 Overlooking the city and the Sado Estuary, this 16th-century fortress offers incredible views of the coastline and Arrábida mountains.
-Wander the stone ramparts, peek inside the azulejo-tiled chapel, and grab a coffee at the hilltop café.
-It’s one of Setúbal’s most scenic and historic viewpoints and perfect for photos at sunset.
+Explore the stone ramparts, take a look inside the azulejo-tiled chapel, and grab a coffee at the hilltop café.
+It’s one of Setúbal’s most scenic viewpoints.

 Take a Dolphin-Watching Tour